Gryt

 The short version

-Gryt is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+Gryt is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0), with one exception covered below.
 Here's what that means in plain English:

 You can: